aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/remainder.md

 }
 ```

-You can also use the modulo and frameCount to setup other animated things for your program.
+You can also use the remainder and frameCount to setup other animated things for your program.
 Like cycling through colors.
 Here the colorMode has been set to HSB and the max values for each are (hue:360, saturation:100, brightness:100)

 {{<p5js autoplay="1" width="300" height="400">}}
 let sColor;